 Teenagers tend to have a reckless, impulsive approach to social media.
 That’s why it’s important to think first before you post what you are thinking or feeling.
-Even though you can delete something (a post, picture, comment, etc.) you can never permanently erase something that has been published on the internet (even Snapchat posts are stored for 9 months!).
+Even though you can delete something (a post, picture, comment, etc.) you can never permanently erase something that has been published on the Internet (even Snapchat posts are stored for 9 months!).
 Face your problems- don’t Facebook them!

 Legal age restrictions for social media

-Facebook Messager Instagram Twitter Whatsapp
+Facebook Messenger Instagram Twitter Whatsapp